Phelps Insurance answers your most frequently asked questions.

-Q: What about purchasing life insurance on a spouse and on children?A: In certain circumstances, it may be advisable to purchase life insurance on children; generally, however, such purchases should not be made in lieu of purchasing appropriate amounts of life insurance on the family breadwinner(s).
+A: In certain circumstances, it may be advisable to purchase life insurance on children; generally, however, such purchases should not be made in lieu of purchasing appropriate amounts of life insurance on the family breadwinner(s).
 It is of utmost importance that the income earning capacity of the primary breadwinner be fully protected, if possible, through the purchase of the required amount of life insurance before contemplating the purchase of life insurance on children or on a non-wage earning spouse.
 In a dual-earning household, it is important to protect the income earning capacity of both spouses.
 Life insurance on a non-wage earning spouse is often recommended for the purpose of paying for household services lost at this individual’s death.

 A: Although a difficult question – one whose answer will vary depending on circumstances – several principles should be followed in addressing this issue.
 It must first be recognized that in any life insurance purchasing decision, there are at least two basic questions that must be answered:

 - “How much life insurance should I buy?” and

 - “What type of life insurance policy should I buy?”

 The question contained in (1) involves an “insurance” decision and the question contained in (2) requires a “financial” decision.